rairoshni2005/How-Products-Are-Built/README.md

 #### Content:

-In this repository, you will find:
+In this repository, you will find :-

-1. **Project Files:** I will be uploading projects that showcase the entire product development lifecycle, from conception to deployment.
+1. Project Files: I will be uploading projects that showcase the entire product development lifecycle, from conception to deployment.

-2. **Case Studies:** Detailed analyses of real-world products, dissecting their development processes, successes, and challenges.
+2. Case Studies: Detailed analyses of real-world products, dissecting their development processes, successes, and challenges.

 #### Why this Repository?